UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 }
 ```

+Physical availability of places for reservation can be requested eigther by providing preferences on place properties or by reuesting the available places for a graphical seat display to select individual seats.
+The request for seats to be displayed graphically can reqquest the places for one or a selection of reservation offers.
+In case the request is for multiple reservation offers the client application must implement the switch of the offers based on selected places.

 ##### Partial Reservation

 A provider might offer a reservation even in case the seat is not available on the whole leg.
 In this casethe provider should